snowdj/quantitativeThoughts/_posts/2014-08-02-AWS_Tutorial1.md

 ### <a name="topic2"></a>Configuring and using the package

-As mentioned elsewhere in the package documentation, the first thing to do once the package is installed is to setup the enviroment variables.
-If you are using RStudio, then enviroment variables defined in the `.bash` or `.profile` file are not available within RStudio.
+As mentioned elsewhere in the package documentation, the first thing to do once the package is installed is to setup the environment variables.
+If you are using RStudio, then environment variables defined in the `.bash` or `.profile` files are not available within RStudio.
 For instance

 ``` {.r}
 Sys.getenv("PATH")